• Skip to main content

 Can I use canned peaches?

-This recipe is best with fresh peaches but you can use canned if necessary.
+This recipe is best with fresh peaches during peach season but you can use a can of peaches if necessary.
 Be sure to fully drain the peaches before coating with flour.

 Can I use unripe peaches?